-As mentioned above, trough formula perfecting, paying homage to the Guerlain great ones, Jean-Paul created a composition that contains the best parts of the following perfumes:
+As mentioned above, through formula perfecting, paying homage to the Guerlain great ones, Jean-Paul created a composition that contains the best parts of the following perfumes:

 - Habit Rouge

-What I have also noticed, it that the Heritage was the main inspiration for L’Instant de Guerlain pour Homme.
+What I have also noticed, is that Heritage was the main inspiration for L’Instant de Guerlain pour Homme.
 In my opinion, Heritage is a superior fragrance.